rhysgp/rhyssoft.com/blogs/004_masto-auth.md

-# Authenticating with Mastodon
+# Authenticating with Mastodon and oauth
 2024-08-09

+The Mastodon documentation for authentication and authorization was confusing, so here is how I got it to work.

 I've started working on a new home project relating to Mastodon.
-I had a look at the documentation for authenticating and authorizing, but it took some trial and error to get something working.
+The very first thing (unsurprisingly!) that I needed to work out was, how do I authorize my app against Mastodon.
+Specifically, I will want a Mastodon user to be able to use their account with my app, so that the app can read messages in their stream and write messages to it too.
+But initially, I just want to get the flow to work.

 This is a VueJS project.
 It will be an unusual Mastodon client (I'll blog about that later); but, for now, here's how I got the auth stuff working.